parzivalishan/newsuper/README.md

 ---

-#Whitelist function can be removed by adding a dead address(0x000000000000000000000000000000000000dead) to the whitelist.json file , it takes few minutes to update in the frontend of the Launchpad .
+# Whitelist function can be removed by adding a dead address (0x000000000000000000000000000000000000dead) to the whitelist.json file.
+It takes a few minutes to update in the frontend of the Launchpad.

-0x000000000000000000000000000000000000dead makes the whitelist function = false and then every wallet can be used on the launchpad, example:
+0x000000000000000000000000000000000000dead makes the whitelist function = false, and then every wallet can be used on the launchpad, example:

 ```json
 {